-A. Performance of Timed Marked Graphs
+A. Performance of Timed MGs

-An elementary directed circuit in a MG is a directed circuit that contains no other circuits.
-A timed marked graph assigns delays to each transition in the MG; the MG model of a PL netlist is a timed MG.
-Assuming fixed delays for each transition, a lower bound on the cycle time of a timed MG can be found by computing the average cycle time D(Ci) of each elementary directed circuit $C_i$ of G in isolation, by summing the firing times of the nodes in Ci and dividing by the number of tokens present on Ci.
-The lower bound on cycle time is then $max\{D(Ci)\}$ [31].
-Figure 11 shows a simple PL netlist that is an unbalanced two-stage pipeline, where B1/B2 are barrier gates and T1-T4 are through gates.
-Recall that barrier gates and through gates are DFFs and combinational gates in the original clocked system.
-The elementary directed circuit in Figure 11a formed by B1>T1>T2>T3>B2>T4>B1 contains two tokens and forms the directed circuit with the maximum average cycle time.
+An elementary directed circuit in an MG is a directed circuit that contains no other circuits.
+A timed MG assigns delays to each transition in the MG; the MG model of a PL netlist is a timed MG.
+Assuming fixed delays for each transition, a lower bound on the cycle time of a timed MG can be found by computing the average cycle time $D(C_i)$ of each elementary directed circuit C_i of G in isolation, by summing the firing times of the nodes in C_i and dividing by the number of tokens present on C_i .
+The lower bound on cycle time is then $\max\{D(C_i)\}$ [32].
+Fig. 11 shows a simple PL netlist that is an unbalanced two-stage pipeline, where B1/B2 are barrier gates and T1-T4 are through gates.
+Recall that barrier gates are DFFs and through gates are combinational gates in the original clocked system.
+The elementary directed circuit in Fig. 11(a) formed by B1 > 1T1 > T2 > T3 > B2 > T4 > B1 contains two tokens and forms the directed circuit with the maximum average cycle time.
 Assuming each node has a delay of 10 time units, then the average firing time of this directed circuit is 60/2 = 30 time units.
-Analysis shows that the firing pattern at each node is 20, 40, 20, 40, etc. for an average delay of 30 time units.
-In a clocked system, the cycle time of this system would be 40 time units if B1, B2 were DFFs, and T1-T4 were combinational blocks, as the cycle time of the clocked system is set by the maximum delay between DFFs.
+Manual tracing of node firing reveals that the firing pattern at each node is 20, 40, 20, 40, etc. for an average delay of 30 time units.
+In a clocked system, the cycle time of this system would be 40 time units if B1 and B2 were DFFs, and T1-T4 were combinational blocks, as the cycle time of the clocked system is set by the maximum delay between DFFs.

-The cycle time of a PL netlist without early evaluation gates is fixed and is independent of input vector value.
-The cycle time of a PL netlist with early evaluation gates can vary from cycle to cycle based upon input vector values because the early or normal firing of an early evaluation gate is data-dependent.
-As such, the cycle times of PL circuits with early evaluation gates presented in Section VII are average cycle times measured over a range of different input vectors.
+The cycle time of a PL netlist without EE gates is fixed and is independent of input vector value.
+The cycle time of a PL netlist with EE gates can vary from cycle to cycle based upon input vector values because the early or normal firing of an EE gate is data dependent.
+As such, the cycle times of PL circuits with EE gates presented in Section VII are average cycle times measured over a range of different input vectors.
 There is a one-to-one correspondence between a firing cycle in a PL netlist and a clock cycle in the original clocked system.
 Thus, the cycle time of the PL netlist is analogous to the clock period of a clocked netlist.

 A register-to-register path in a clocked circuit corresponds to a barrier gate to barrier gate path in the PL circuit.
 In a clocked circuit, only one computation can be in progress on the register-to-register path at any given time during a clock cycle, unless an asynchronous technique such as wave pipelining is used.
 However, in a PL circuit, it is possible to have more than one token in flight between barrier gates, which would correspond to more than one computation in progress between the barrier gates.
 This allows PL system performance to be somewhat tolerant of unequal delays between barrier gates.
-This is seen Figure 11a as the delays across the two stages of the pipeline in the PL system are averaged because the PL system can support two tokens in flight between B1 and B2; something that cannot occur in the clocked system.
+This is seen Fig. 11(a) as the delays across the two stages of the pipeline in the PL system are averaged because the PL system can support two tokens in flight between B1 and B2.

-B. Feedback insertion and cycle time
+B. Feedback Insertion and Cycle Time